TheAlgorithms/C/CONTRIBUTING.md

 - It will be used to dynamically create a directory of files and implementation.
 - File name validation will run on Docker to ensure validity.
-- If an implementation of the algorithm already exists and your version is different from that implemented, please use incremental numeric digit as a suffix.
-For example: if `median_search.c` already exists in the `search` folder, and you are contributing a new implementation, the filename should be `median_search2.c` and for a third implementation, `median_search3.c`.
+- If an implementation of the algorithm already exists and your version is different from that implemented, please use an incremental numeric digit as a suffix.
+For example: if `median_search.c` already exists in the `search` folder, and you are contributing a new implementation, the filename should be `median_search2.c`.
+For a third implementation, `median_search3.c`, and so on.

 #### Directory guidelines